ScaleDynamics/samples/README.md

 ## Samples

+- [Contact-us form with Vue.js](./contact-us) - Create a simple contact-us form in Vue.js and send e-mail with Node.js thanks to WarpJS.
 - [Dark Sky API](./darksky) - Get the weather from the Dark Sky REST API
 - [Facebook Authentication](./facebook-auth) - Secure server function with Facebook Login SDK and WarpJS
 - [Firebase Authentication](./firebase-auth) - Secure server function with Firebase and WarpJS